Abbott and Costello Meet Frankenstein: Plot

-Dracula, under the alias of Dr. Lejos, introduces himself to Joan and the boys.
+Dracula, under the alias of Dr Lejos, introduces himself to Joan and the boys.
 Also working at the castle and attending the ball is the naïve Professor Stevens, who questions some of the specialized equipment that has arrived.
 After Wilbur says that he was in the basement, Sandra feigns a headache and tells the others to attend the ball without her.
 In private, Sandra admits to Dracula that she feels they are not safe to conduct the experiment.
 Dracula then turns her into a vampire.

 At the masquerade ball, Talbot accuses Lejos of being Dracula, but no one takes him seriously.
 Joan soon disappears.
 Sandra lures Wilbur into the woods and attempts to bite him, but fails.
 While looking for Joan, Talbot becomes the Wolfman and attacks McDougal.
 Since Chick's costume is a wolf, McDougal accuses Chick, who escapes and witnesses Dracula hypnotizing Wilbur.
 Chick is also hypnotized and rendered helpless, while Dracula and Sandra bring Wilbur, Stevens, and Joan back to the castle.
 The next morning, Chick and Talbot meet up in the bayou and set out to rescue Wilbur and Joan.

 Wilbur is quickly freed, but Dracula uses hypnotism to call him back.
 As Sandra prepares to cut into Wilbur's brain, Talbot and Chick burst in.
-Chick knocks out Sandra with a chair, and Talbot tries to free Wilbur but turns into the Wolfman again.
-Frankenstein's Monster breaks free of his bonds—Sandra tries to control him, but he throws her out the window.
+Chick knocks out Sandra with a chair and Talbot tries to release Wilbur but turns into the Wolfman again.
+Frankenstein's Monster breaks free of his bonds and Sandra tries to control him, but he throws her out the window.
 After a chase through the house between Chick, Wilbur and the Monster and a face-off between Dracula and The Wolf Man, Dracula transforms into a bat but is pounced on by the Wolfman, who drags the two of them to their deaths.
 Chick and Wilbur escape in boats; while Joan and Stevens set the pier ablaze while the Monster is standing on it, and he dies in the flames.

-Wilbur scolds Chick for his earlier skepticism, and Chick remarks they have nothing to fear now.
-The Invisible Man addresses them from the boat's thwart, and they flee the boat in terror.
+Wilbur scolds Chick for his earlier scepticism, and Chick remarks they have nothing to fear now.
+The Invisible Man addresses them from the boat's thwart, and they jump into the water in terror.

 Cast

 Cast adapted from the American Film Institute:

-The following cast went uncredited in the film: